MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ### Launching the Extension server

-When you deploy to a web server, that web server, whether it is Apache, IIS, NGINX or any other, your web bundle is located on that web server.
+When you deploy to a web server, that web server, whether it is Apache, IIS, NGINX or any other, contains your web bundle.
 When a browser navigates to a URL on a server, the `index.html` file on the web server is downloaded.
 The browser navigated using certificates, configuration files, and more.
 The `index.html` file stored at some special location on the web server.
 How does your Extension do the same thing?
 Particularly, how is the tab pages of your browser able to get to this zip file \(your Extension\)?
-That is what the Extension runtime does for us.
+That is what the Extension runtime does for you.

 The extension serves the files all from the URL \(uniform resource locator\) at the name `extension://{some-long-unique-identifier}/index.html`.
 The name I put in brackets, `{some-long-unique-identifier}` is a unique identifier assigned to the Extension that you installed.
 That means, if you have 10 unique Extensions installed on your browser, each Extension has a unique identifier that points at the zip file \(or Extension bundle\) installed inside your browser.